-Today on Love and Lavender we have a special guest!
-Patricia Hall is a florist and today she is going to tell you all how to make your own wedding bouquet!
+Today on Love and Lavender we have a special guest.
+Patricia Hall is a florist and she is going to explain how to make a bridal bouquet in 6 easy steps!

 Weddings are beautiful but potentially expensive affairs.
 One popular way that brides save money is by making their own bouquets.
 Each of the bride’s and bridesmaid’s bouquets can cost anywhere from $50 to $200 per bouquet.
 To avoid the expense of a quality bouquet or the disappointment of skimping on quality for price, many brides choose to make their own bouquets.